novahdesign/Goal-Tracker-Project/README.md

 - As a user, I want to be able to remove goals from my goal tracker.
 ### Phase 2
 - As a user, I want to be able to save my goal tracker with the progress so far on each goal on quitting the application.
-- As a user, I want to load my goal tracker on file on opening the application.
+- As a user, I want to load my goal tracker on file on opening the application by typing view goals.